Some frequently asked questions around setting up and using SuiteFiles Drive

 - Will it work in Remote Desktop Service / Terminal Service Environment

 - When should I use SuiteDrive and how does it differ from the Web App?

 Will it work on Windows 7 or 8?

 SuiteFiles Drive no longer works for Windows 7 and 8 as it is no longer supported by Microsoft.
 You can learn more about our system requirements and recommendations here.

 Will there be an app for Macbooks?

-We would love to create a SuiteFiles Drive app which would work on Macbooks.
-Currently there are technical challenges that haven't made this possible however we will continue to look into having one in the future.
+We would love to create a SuiteFiles Drive app that would work on Macbooks.
+Currently, there are technical challenges that haven't made this possible however we will continue to look into having one in the future.

 Does it sync?

 SuiteFiles Drive doesn't sync.
 It connects with your SharePoint site and retrieves files as you need them.
 This means it might not be as fast as apps like Dropbox however it also means nothing is stored locally on your machine.